mpalop/poc_apigateway/README.md

  }
 ```

-- ohpen-statistics-Development (same reason).
+- test-statistics-Development (same reason).
 It accept events like:

 ```json
 {